ccswbs/snowdrop/site/content/docs/5.1/components/dropdowns.md

 {{< callout info >}}
 #### RTL
-Directions are mirrored when using Bootstrap in RTL, meaning `.dropstart` will appear on the right side.
+Directions are mirrored when using Snowdrop in RTL, meaning `.dropstart` will appear on the right side.
 {{< /callout >}}

 ### Dropup